 Steps Overview

-- Start by toasting the walnuts on a large rimmed baking sheet in the oven for about 8 to 10 minutes.
-Melt the unsalted butter in the microwave or on the stovetop and set aside to cool.
+- Toast the walnuts on a large rimmed baking sheet in the oven for about 8 to 10 minutes.

 Storage Instructions

-These chocolate nut cookies can be stored at room temperature in an airtight container for up to five days.
-For longer storage, cookies can also be frozen in an airtight container or freezer bag for up to three months.
-Thaw frozen cookies overnight in the refrigerator.
+For longer storage, freeze them in an airtight container or freezer-safe bag for up to three months.
+Let frozen cookies thaw overnight in the fridge.

 More Scrumptious Cookies to Try!